Land transport of livestock standards and guidelines

 The chain of responsibility for livestock welfare in the transport process is:

-• The consignor for the assembling and preparation of livestock, including the assessment and selection as 'fit for the intended journey', feed and water provisions, and holding periods before loading.
+• the consignor for the assembling and preparation of livestock, including the assessment and selection as 'fit for the intended journey', food and water provisions, and holding periods before loading.

-• The transporter for the journey, which involves the loading, including final inspection as 'fit for the intended journey', the loading density, inspections and spelling periods during the journey, and unloading.
+• the transporter for the journey, which involves the loading, including final inspection as 'fit for the intended journey', the loading density, visual inspections, providing water, food and rest periods (also known as a spell) during the journey, and unloading.

 • The receiver after unloading.